Carson Elementary’s academic programming model is both unique and exemplary within Denver Public Schools.

 Bridges is a comprehensive math curriculum that blends direct instruction, structured investigation and open exploration in order to engage students in meaningful mathematics discussion and discovery.
 Learn More about Bridges.

-Carson has an incredible Special Education Team committed to meeting the needs of our unique learners.
+Carson has an incredible Exceptional Student Services Team committed to meeting the needs of our unique learners.
 We believe strongly in an inclusion model and work towards students being in the general education classroom as much as possible, while ensuring their needs are consistently met.
-We have a phenomenal Mild Moderate teacher who serves students through both push-in and pull-out models.
+We have two phenomenal Mild Moderate teachers who serve students through both push-in and pull-out models.
 Our related service providers, such as the speech-language therapist, occupational therapist, vision specialist, and physical therapist serve students on an itinerant basis.
 Students receive services according to their individual goals and services as outlined in their Individualized Education Program.

 Instructionally, Carson uses intentional small groups to meet the needs of our learners.
 We have continued to refine and hone our practices based on regular data cycles of reflection, analysis, and adaptation of instructional practices.
 What distinguishes Carson is our purpose: to meet the needs of each individual learner through small group instruction in each domain.
 Our primary drivers of design improvement, data analysis, differentiated instruction, and feedback lead to our expert instruction.